 - public notification of one’s sex offender status through Oklahoma Sex Offender Registry

-If you or someone you love has been charged with forcible sodomy it is imperative to speak with an experienced defense attorney.
+If you or someone you love has been charged with forcible sodomy it is imperative to speak with an experienced Oklahoma criminal justice attorney.
 Do not delay in getting the expert defense representation you need.
 Call Phillips & Associates for a free case evaluation.

 REQUEST A FREE CASE EVALUATION

 If you've been charged with a crime, or believe you may be, don't delay.
 Time is critical.

 Contact Phillips & Associates now so that we can begin reviewing your case.

 Call our offices anytime at 405-418-8888 or complete the form below.